Go Back

 After the storm crosses the Gulf Coast states, it will turn northward along the Atlantic coast for a time this weekend.

 The western edge of the soaking rain is likely to align near the I-85 corridor in the Carolinas and Virginia.
-At least a few hours of much-needed rain is in store from Atlanta to Charlotte and Richmond, Virginia.
+A few hours of much-needed rain is in store from Atlanta to Charlotte and Richmond, Virginia.
 In keeping pace with the chilly nature of the storm in the south, this will be a cold rain in the coastal Northeast.

-Unless the storm shifts farther west this weekend, steady rain is forecast to slip just to the southeast of Washington, D.C., Philadelphia, New York City and Boston.
-These locations and others in the Northeast will receive some rain before the end of the week.
+Unless the storm shifts farther west this weekend, steady rain is forecast to slip just to the southeast of Washington, D.C., Philadelphia and Boston.
+These locations and others in the Northeast will receive some showers before the end of the week.

 If the storm shifts farther west this weekend, wet snowflakes could mix in along the northwestern fringe in the mid-Atlantic states and New England.